 Next, I crossed my fingers and prayed that we would get a bunch of subscribers.

 Do you know the fastest way to get to a million bucks?

 Easy.
 Start with two million and then build a magazine from scratch!

-Well, I can laugh about that now, but at the time, the reality of this statement was all too true.
-Sure, I had started a new magazine and had even managed to get a few subscribers with that first mailing.
+I can laugh about that now, but at the time, the reality of this statement was all too true.
+Sure, we had started a new magazine and had even managed to get a few subscribers with that first mailing.

-But what I had REALLY done was create an instant Frankenstein.
-I now had almost a thousand subscribers who were expecting another magazine in six weeks, absolutely no staff and very little money!
+But what we had REALLY done was create an instant Frankenstein.
+We now had almost a thousand subscribers who were expecting another magazine in six weeks, absolutely no staff beyond me and Tonnie, and very little money!

-Lucky for me, I still had my engineering business that was making money.
+Luckily, we still had our engineering business that was making money.

-Oh, and I also clung to an attitude that I could NOT fail.
+I clung to the attitude that I could NOT fail.
 There was just no way this thing wasn’t going to work.
 No way.

 I hired an editor and layout person and we got to work.
 Hundreds of people called, emailed and phoned saying they wanted to write for us!